THE GODFATHER LAKE TAHOE CRIME TOUR

 - Elevated the Crime Genre

-- Visual and Cinematic Techniques
+- Innovated Visual and Cinematic Techniques

 - Redefined Hollywood Star power

-- Impact on MOB behavior
+- Impacted / Changed MOB behavior

 The Origins of the Sicilian Mafia and their move to the US:

-Right around that time, it was discovered that citrus fruits cured scurvy in British sailors.
-Sicily, having the perfect climate for growing citrus, became the citrus fruit capital of the world.
-Sicily’s exports of citrus fruits grew exponentially and along with that financial success came increased crime.
-With the hijacking of wagons of lemon juice and competitors burning down orange groves, businesses hired gunmen to protect their property.
-They were named “La Cosa Nostra”, in English, the literal translation means “The thing of ours” or “Our thing”, referring to the fact that it was not the ruling power’s thing, but their own thing.
-In the late 1800s, Sicilians began immigrating to New York, and along with them came their crimes.
-Although La Cosa Nostra was a legal protection business in Sicily, they found that no businesses in New York needed protection.
-So, they became “The Black Hand” and their business model was extortion (a protection racket).
+In the late 1800s, Sicilians began immigrating to New York, and along with them came their ‘Businesses.’
+Although La Cosa Nostra began as a somewhat legitimate protection business in Sicily, other Sicilians found that no businesses in New York needed protection.
+So, they became La Mano Nera (The Black Hand) and their business model was extortion (a protection racket).
 Up until the turn of the century, ethnic gangs of Irish, Italians and Jews ruled the crime scene in America.
 They only fought with each other.
-It was at that time, La Cosa Nostra compelled these ethnic gangs to stop their infighting and form criminal organizations that would be run like a business.
+It was at that time, La Cosa Nostra absorbed or killed off The Black Hand (remember when young Vito murdered Don Fanucci of The Black Hand in Part II?) and forced these ethnic gangs to stop their infighting and form criminal organizations that would be run like a business.
 Those who did not comply were killed by Jewish hit men.
-This conflict carried on for 30 years, ending with the Castellammarese war in 1931.
-This war ended with the creation of The Commission, comprised of mafia leaders across the country who had to be consulted before any members of the mafia started a new enterprise or wanted to kill someone.
+This conflict carried on for 30 years, ending with the Castellammarese war in 1931 and the creation of The Commission, led by Lucky Luciano and comprised of mafia leaders across the country who had to be consulted before any members of the mafia started a new enterprise or wanted to kill someone.

 The Gaming Business in the American West:

 In 1848, gold was discovered in Sutter’s Mill, California.
 The resulting Gold Rush created the largest human migration in history as 300,000 people converged on Northern California.
-The population in San Francisco increased from 200 people in 1848 to 37,000 by 1852.
+The population in San Francisco increased from 800 people in 1848 to 37,000 by 1852.
 At its peak, there was one gambling venue for every 7 people.
-San Francisco turned into a cesspool and was given the nickname The Barbary Coast.
+San Francisco turned into a cesspool and was given the nickname The Barbary Coast (after the notorious pirate headquarters on the African coast.)
 At this point, the city began enforcing anti-gambling laws and casinos moved into The Sierras – namely, Lake Tahoe.
-The Rainbow Tavern in 1869, followed by The Tahoe Tavern, The Tallac House, and the world-famous Lucky Baldwin’s Casino.
-In 1931, Nevada legalized gambling to help pull out of the depression and Sam Giancana (Sicilian Mafia) opened the first licensed casino in The United States, The Cal Neva in North Lake Tahoe.
-Then in 1944, Harvey’s Wagon Wheel opened in Stateline, Nevada (the South Shore of Lake Tahoe) and was followed by Harrah’s, Bally’s, and The Golden Nugget.
-Although there was a wide variety of criminal activity in the region, the Mafia focused on “Skimming” casinos, cash quietly taken during the counting process before it was logged for the IRS.
+The Rainbow Tavern in 1869, followed by The Tahoe Tavern, The Tallac House (also known as the world-famous Lucky Baldwin’s Casino.)

-In Summary, get ready for a fun time!
+Get ready for a fun time!
 If you love The Godfather and local history, you’ll love this tour.